 In the Indian states of Punjab, Haryana, Himachal Pradesh, Delhi NCR, Uttar Pradesh, Bihar, Tamil Nadu, Maharashtra, and Karnataka, the diamondback moth is currently the most damaging pest of cole crops.
 It was first found on cruciferous vegetables in 1914 (Fletcher, 1914).
 The diamondback moth (DBM) has become the most destructive insect pest of cruciferous crops worldwide, according to Singh et al. (2005).
-The diamond back moth (Plutella xylostella Linn.), cabbage butterfly (Pieris brassicae Linn.), cabbage aphid (Brevicoryne brassicae Linn.), and mustard aphid (Lipaphis erysimi Kaltenbach) are the main factors preventing the crop from being grown profitably in India, according to reports, 37 insect pests consume cabbage (Sachan & Gangwar, 1980 and Lal et al., 2002).
-According to Rai et al. (1985), P. brassicae is a butterfly that is thought to be among the main issues with the commercial production of cauliflower and cabbage because of its high incidence.
-According to Godonou et al. (2009), the main pest impeding Benin's cabbage output is the diamondback moth (DBM), Plutella xylostella L. The efficiency of eight native isolates of the entomopathogenic fungus Beauveria bassiana and Metarhizium anisopliae of DBM larvae was assessed.
+The DBM, CB, , cabbage aphid (Brevicoryne brassicae Linn.), and mustard aphid (Lipaphis erysimi Kaltenbach) are the main factors preventing the crop from being grown profitably in India.
+P. brassicae is a butterfly that is thought to be among the main issues with the commercial production of cauliflower and cabbage because of its high incidence.
+According to Godonou et al. (2009), the main pest impeding Benin's cabbage output is the (DBM).
+The efficiency of eight native isolates of the entomopathogenic fungus Beauveria bassiana and Metarhizium anisopliae of DBM larvae was assessed.
 Out of all of these, B. bassiana isolate Bba 5653 was the most effective, causing 94% mortality in DBM larvae.
 Cabbage yields were 41.9 t/ha in plots treated with an emulsion formulation of Bba5653 at the same CP dose, and 44.1 t/ha in plots treated with a water formulation of Bba5653 at a dosage of 1 kg conidia powder (CP) per hectare.
 Compared to untreated plots employing water formulations or plots treated with the pesticide bifenthrin, these yields were around three times higher.
 Furthermore, DBM populations were decreased by the administration of 1 kg/ha of Bba5653 conidia powder at a rate comparable to that of 0.75 kg/ha and 0.5 kg/ha, but noticeably higher than that of the 0.25 kg/ha dose.
 In 2014, Rangad et al. investigated the effectiveness of nine environmentally friendly insecticides of Pieris brassicae on cabbage in Meghalaya, India.
 Bacillus thuringiensis (Bt), Beauveria bassiana, Spinosad 45 SC, Endosulfan 35 EC, Annonin, Azadirachtin (oil base 300 ppm), Neem Seed Kernel Extract 300 ppm, and Garlic Extract (1%).
 With rates of 98.65%, 98.47%, and 97.84%, respectively, it was shown that Endosulfan, Annonin, and Spinosad produced the highest larval mortality after fifteen days of spraying.
 Spinosad was the most effective control among microbial insecticides, whereas Annonin was The most efficient among botanical insecticides.

 2. MATERIALS AND METHODS